runtimeverification/michelson-semantics/michelson.md

        <returncode> 1 => 0 </returncode>
 ```

-We handle typed instruction wrappers and blocks here.
+We handle sequence and block semantics here.

 ```k
   rule I:Instruction ; Is => I ~> Is [structural]